yangyuan16/yangyuan16.github.io/_posts/2022-08-03-stock_market.md

 >Therefore, we examine whether return predictability and portfolio performance are compromised for SOEs
 >where government signaling plays such a prominent role.
 >
+>Given that China has been experiencing a highly dynamic development through a series of structural breaks, implementing various financial reforms, and expanding its capital markets' openness, we conjecture that highly fiexible methods are required to account for the Chinese market's specificity.
+>
 >Cite from: [Machine-Learning in the Chinese Stock Market](https://doi.org/10.1016/j.jfineco.2021.08.017).

 ###